matsuand/docs.docker.jp/ee/index.md

 ## Built-in security and access control

 {% comment %}
-Docker Enterprise has its own built-in authentication mechanism with role-based access control (RBAC), so that you can control who can access and make changes to your swarm and applications.
+Docker Enterprise has its own built-in authentication mechanism with RBAC, so that you can control who can access and make changes to your swarm and applications.
 Also, Docker Enterprise authentication integrates with LDAP services.
 [Learn about role-based access control](access-control/index.md).
 {% endcomment %}
-Docker Enterprise has its own built-in authentication mechanism with role-based access control (RBAC), so that you can control who can access and make changes to your swarm and applications.
+Docker Enterprise has its own built-in authentication mechanism with RBAC, so that you can control who can access and make changes to your swarm and applications.
 Also, Docker Enterprise authentication integrates with LDAP services.
 [Learn about role-based access control](access-control/index.md).

 {% comment %}